AnnieWannie/FULL-STACK-OPEN-2022/Readme.md

 I have included links to each part of the course for anyone who may be curious about what was covered or possibly interested in taking the course for themselves.

-__I want to extend a very special thank you to Professor Matti Luukkainen and to everyone involved with Full Stack Open__
+__I want to extend a very special thank you to Professor Matti Luukkainen and to everyone involved with FS Open__

 #### [Part 0 - Fundamentals of Web Apps](https://fullstackopen.com/en/part0)
 #### [Part 1 - Introduction to React](https://fullstackopen.com/en/part1)